 The evergreen corridor provides shelter for Siamese Fireback, Banded Kingfisher, hornbills, broadbills, trogons and babblers.
 Both Bay Owl and Blyth’s Frogmouth have been recorded.
 The pools attract storks and even the occasional Giant Ibis.
 The open deciduous forest has White-rumped Falcon, along with the guild of DDF specialists.

-It is easy to get there in dry season and the WWD is easier.
-We can access all year round just in rainy season the White-winged Duck is more difficult to find because of many Trapeang and Still a lot of water in the river that make the WWD have more option.
+White-winged Duck is easiest to see in the dry season.
+We can access all year round but in the rainy season White-winged Duck is more difficult to find because of the abundance of water that gives White-winged Duck too many options to spread.

 Planning a trip